-When I sat drinking Zombies with WordPress Wrangler Tom, in Sandanista in Manchester, I had no idea what I was getting myself into.
-WordCamp Europe.
+When I sat drinking Zombies with WordPress Wrangler Tom in Sandanista in Manchester, I had no idea what I was getting myself into when I decided to jump on a plane and head to WordCamp Europe.

 WordCamp Europe was in Paris.
-Uniting 1900 attendees from around 80 countries.
+A WordPress conference, uniting 1900 attendees from around 80 countries.
 There were another 1000 or so who joined via live stream.
 It was something amazing to behold.

 I embarked on my journey.
-The first time I had ever travelled overseas alone, I felt so intrepid!
+The first time I had ever travelled overseas alone, I felt so brave!

 Arriving in Paris, I saw the first glimpse of my hotel.
-Where had I gone to?
-Aubervilliers is where WordCamp was held.
+Where had I gone?
+Aubervilliers is where the organisers held the WordCamp.
 It was rough as hell!
 Although my hotel was considered ’boutique’, my bathroom was in the hall.
 There was a combo lock from the outside and nothing on the inside.
-The combo lock had 4 numbers: 1234.
-My combo was 4321.
-I did not feel safe.
+The combo lock had four numbers: 1234.
+Since my combo was 4321, I did not feel safe.

 Regardless I had some new friends to meet up with, and Uber is everywhere.
 So, I jumped in a taxi and made my way out.